The Pulse of K-Entertainment

 Abyss Company

-Abyss Company is a Seoul management agency that has built its identity on curation rather than trainee-factory volume.
-Launched in 2019 as Blue Entertainment and later rebranded, the company chose a more selective lane: proven acts, cleaner artist management positioning, and a roster designed around durability instead of rookie churn.
+Abyss Company built its identity on curation rather than trainee-factory volume.
+Founded in 2019 and later rebranded from Blue Entertainment, the Seoul agency chose a more selective lane: proven acts, cleaner artist management positioning, and a roster designed around durability instead of rookie churn.

-For HITKULTR, Abyss matters because it represents a strong middle tier of Korean entertainment management: big enough to matter, selective enough to stay legible, and flexible enough to house artists outside the standard trainee pipeline.
-Its relevance comes from roster quality and artist continuity, not brute-force scale.
+For HITKULTR, Abyss matters because it represents a durable middle-weight entertainment company: big enough to matter, selective enough to stay legible, and flexible enough to keep recognizable artists in long arcs.
+Its relevance comes from roster quality, management consistency, and the ability to build careers without relying on big-four scale.

 Fans Also Ask